rebeccahum/ninja-forms-layout-styles/readme.txt

 === Ninja Forms - Layout & Styles Extension ===
-Contributors: kstover, jameslaws
+Contributors: kstover, jameslaws, kbjohnson90
 Donate link: http://ninjaforms.com
 Tags: form, forms, CSS
-Requires at least: 4.0
+Requires at least: 4.3
-Tested up to: 4.1.1
+Tested up to: 4.5.2
-Stable tag: 1.2.7
+Stable tag: 3.0.0

 License: GPLv2 or later

 == Description ==
-The Ninja Forms Layout & Styles Extension allows users to create very complex layouts and styles with liitle to no experience with CSS right in their WordPress admin.
+The Ninja Forms Layout & Styles Extension allows users to create very complex layouts and styles with little to no experience with CSS right in their WordPress admin.

 == Installation ==